From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 2. What are the types of span of control?

-Span of control can be categorized into two types- Wide spans (flatter management structure) and narrow span (taller management structure).
+Span of control can be categorized into two types: Wide spans (flatter management structure) and narrow spans (taller management structure).
 The structure to be implemented is decided based on the nature, size, and many other factors of an organization.

 3. How do you calculate span of control?